Nirmal2310/TAR-scRNA-seq/from_cellranger/README.md

 ### 2. Download required software listed above.

 Please ensure to include all required software before starting.
-If using conda, you can create a new environment with the included ```scTAR_cellranger.yml``` file.
-Be sure to change the path in the last line of the .yml file so that it points to your miniconda3 installation.
+If using conda, you can create a new environment with the included ```tarseq.txt``` file.
 Install everything using the following command:
 ```
-conda create -f scTAR_cellranger.yml
+conda create -n tarseq --file tarseq.txt
 ```
-By default, the new environment will be named "scTAR_cellranger", but you can rename it by changing the .yml file prior to environment initialization if you'd like (see the last line of the file).
+By default, the new environment will be named "tarseq", but you can rename it by changing the -n parameter of conda create.

 ### 3. Align .fastq files with cellranger count.